Kerr1291/old-tutoring-sandbox/README.md

-# old-tutoring-sandbox
+# A sandbox / template project that I created for a local community college CS course tutorial
-Sandbox that was used when I wasked asked to give some lectures and demos at our local community college
+I was asked by our local community college to present, lecture, and demo some real time programming topics